geerizzle/morsipy/README.md

 # morsipy
-Python-based program to translate your speech into Morse Code (more coming soon).
+Python-based program to translate your speech into Morse and Binary Code using the Google API (more coming soon).